This job search feature is for Premium Users.

 Ratings analysts evaluate the ability of companies or governments to pay their debts, including bonds.
-On the basis of their evaluation, a management team rates the risk of a company or government not being able to repay its bonds.
+Based on these evaluations, a management team rates the risk of a company or government not being able to repay its bonds.

-Employment of financial analysts is projected to grow 6 percent from 2018 to 2028, about as fast as the average for all occupations.
-A growing range of financial products and the need for in-depth knowledge of geographic regions are expected to lead to strong employment growth.
+Employment of financial analysts is projected to grow 6 percent from 2020 to 2030, about as fast as the average for all occupations.

 How to Become a Financial Analyst